cloudquery/cloudquery/README.md

 ### Supported providers (Actively expanding)

-Currently we support: [AWS](https://docs.cloudquery.io/aws), [GCP](https://docs.cloudquery.io/gcp), [Okta](https://docs.cloudquery.io/okta/table-reference) (Azure and DigitalOcean are on the roadmap)
+Currently, we support: [AWS](https://docs.cloudquery.io/aws), [GCP](https://docs.cloudquery.io/gcp), [Okta](https://docs.cloudquery.io/okta/table-reference) (Azure and DigitalOcean are on the roadmap)
-If you want to us to add new provider please open an [Issue](https://github.com/cloudquery/cloudquery/issues).
+If you want to us to add a new provider please open an [Issue](https://github.com/cloudquery/cloudquery/issues).

 ## Download & install